Skip to main content

 What is the eligibility for this program?

-Furthermore, we prioritize individuals who are fully committed to actively participating in the entire four-month program.
-At the heart of our program is a strong sense of community, and its success hinges on the active engagement and enthusiasm of all participants, who are eager to both learn and share.
+• You are able to commit to the 16-week program, including the two-week virtual Immersive.
+We prioritize applicants fully committed to actively participating in the 16-week program.
+At the heart of the program is a strong sense of community, and its success hinges on the active engagement and enthusiasm of all participants, who are eager to both learn and share.

 How selective is this program?

-We receive a high volume of applications each year and have a 3% selectivity rate for our programs.
+Truist Foundation Fellowship powered by Watson Institute receive a high volume of applications each year and have a 3% selectivity rate.

 What do the in-person components entail?